Emmer: Cultivation

 In Italy, uniquely, emmer cultivation is well established and even expanding.
-In the mountainous Garfagnana area of Tuscany emmer (known as farro) is grown by farmers as an IGP (Indicazione Geografica Protetta) product, with its geographic identity protected by law.
-Production is certified by a co-operative body, the Consorzio Produttori Farro della Garfagnana.
-IGP-certified farro is widely available in health food shops across Europe, and even in some British supermarkets.
-The demand for Italian farro has led to competition from non-certified farro, grown in lowland areas and often consisting of a different wheat species, spelt (Triticum spelta).
+In the mountainous Garfagnana area of Tuscany emmer (one of three grains known as farro) is grown by farmers as an IGP (Indicazione Geografica Protetta) product, with its geographic identity protected by law.
+The demand for Italian farro has led to competition from non-certified farro, grown in lowland areas and often consisting of a different wheat species, spelt.

-Food uses
+Uses

-Emmer's main use is as a human food, though it is also used for animal feed.
-Ethnographic evidence from Turkey and other emmer-growing areas suggests that emmer makes good bread (judged by the taste and texture standards of traditional bread), and this is supported by evidence of its widespread consumption as bread in ancient Egypt.
-Emmer bread is available in Switzerland and the Netherlands.
-The largest Dutch supermarket chain in the Netherlands, Albert Heijn, sells emmer bread as part of their luxury bread line.
+Emmer's main use is as food, though it is also used as fodder.
+Ethnographic evidence from Turkey and other emmer-growing areas suggests that emmer makes good bread (judged by the taste and texture standards of traditional bread); it was widely eaten as bread in ancient Egypt.

 In Armenian cuisine, emmer pilaf is cooked in sunflower oil.
-The pre-cooked emmer is fried in oil and then the sautéed onions are added.
+The pre-cooked emmer is fried in oil and then sautéed onions are added.
 In the second version, boiled water and emmer are added to the sautéed onion and then cooked until tender.
 In Armenia, emmer porridge with lamb called "kashovi" is widespread in the Shirak region, while lean kashovi is known in all regions of Armenia.
 Chopped lamb is added to cold water then boiled for 10 minutes, emmer and sautéed onion are added and cooked over a low heat until tender.

-In Italy, whole emmer grains can be easily found in most supermarkets and groceries, emmer bread (pane di farro) can be found in bakeries in some areas, while in Tuscany emmer has traditionally been consumed as whole grains in soup.
+Emmer is the most common variety of farro grown in Italy, specifically in certain mountain regions of Tuscany and Abruzzo, and can be found in most supermarkets and groceries.
+It is considered to be of higher quality for cooking than the other two grains and thus is sometimes called "true" farro.
+The whole grains can be cooked in water until soft and used as a side dish, or added into salads, soups and desserts.
+Emmer bread (pane di farro) can be found in bakeries in some areas.

 Emmer has also been used in beer production.

-In parts of India, emmer wheat (in Maharashtra called खपली गहू, transcription "khapalī gahū", meaning "crusty wheat") is grown as a drought- and stress-resistant wheat variety with some work ongoing to improve yields, as a result of increased interest in this variety due to possible value for diabetics.

-As with all varieties and hybrids of wheat, emmer is unsuitable for people with gluten-related disorders, such as celiac disease, non-celiac gluten sensitivity and wheat allergy sufferers, among others.